mikegcoleman/hybrid-workshop/pwd_readme.md

 	![](./images/inspect_resoource.png)

 	Here you can see your two services running.
 It may take a few minutes for the database service to come up (the dot to turn green).
-Once it does move on to the next section.
+Once it does, move on to the next section.

 ### <a name="task4.3"></a> Task 4.3: Verify the Running Application

-1. To see our running web site (an art store) visit `http://<UCP hostname>:8080>`
+1. To see our running web site (an art store) visit `http://<UCP hostname>:8080>` or click on the published endpoint link under "Configuration" in the sidebar

 	The thumbnails you see displayed are actually pulled from the SQL database.
 This is how you know that the connection is working between the database and web front end.